khalil5754/khalil5754.github.io/_posts/2023-02-28-your-new-blog-post.md

 ## Using MS SQL for Performance and Power BI for Actionable Insights:

-What is normalization?
+What is Normalization?

+Sometimes tables have a lot of redundant data, whether it's a country code _and_ full country name, or something even less useful, this can be a strain on the performance of a SQL query.
 To avoid redundant data, normalization transforms a dataset so it has a standard scale.
 The goal is to make the dataset easier to compare and analyze.
 For example if we had our penguin weight in grams, but our penguin's heights were in feet (or inches), we could choose to normalize the two by converting both to percentiles or the same unit of measure.
 More commonly, normalization is used to turn a skewed distribution into a normalized or "symmetrical" distribution, becoming easier to apply statistical analysis to.

-Denormalization, on the other hand, our focus is not on reducing redundancy but improving search capability.
+Denormalization, on the other hand, is quite the opposite.
+Our focus is not on reducing redundancy but improving search capability.
 This is because when one reduces redundancy in a SQL table, the redundancies are moved to external tables, thus it becomes more time-consuming and resource-heavy to run queries on these multiple tables.
 Denormalization takes the split tables and merges them into one single table.

 When you have a system wherein you are inputting or loading data into a database, typically you want to normalize the data to make it more lightweight and less redundant.
 However, when you want to pull data from the table, you want the searching time for SQL to be as short as possible, which is when you would want to implement de-normalization.